 (I recently saw an advert for the wonderful Zig Ziglar offering advice on Facebook ads.
 I must admit I thought it was a bit odd as Zig passed on in 2012!
 It turns out that his son has taken over the company.
 Who knows, maybe his son has the same attributes as his father but I wasn’t convinced.)

-More importantly (I think) is that you if build up a fantastic, profitable website, it is a valuable asset.
-People are prepared to pay serious money for profitable websites but are unlikely to do so if you are inextricably linked to it!
+More importantly (I think) is that if you build up a fantastic, profitable website, it is a valuable asset.
+People are prepared to pay serious money for profitable websites but are unlikely to do so if you are inextricably linked to them!

 With regards to the content, Neil says it’s not so much about quantity but quality.
-Find something, or an angle on something, that is different to what everyone else is doing.
+Find something or an angle on something, that is different from what everyone else is doing.
 Yes, pick your keywords with care, but if you get it right, you only need to post once a week.